Introduction

 Conclusion

 The versatility of tools like the pencil also highlights an important aspect of human ingenuity.
 While we may define a tool by its primary function, our ability to repurpose and reimagine its uses speaks to our creative problem-solving skills.
-A pencil, for instance, can become a makeshift bookmark, a stress-relief tool, or even a component in a makeshift sundial.
+Plus, a pencil, for instance, can become a makeshift bookmark, a stress-relief tool, or even a component in a makeshift sundial.
 This adaptability underscores the dynamic relationship between humans and their tools, where the boundaries of function are often fluid and context-dependent.